A new 2+1 coherent spin-foam vertex for quantum gravity: Discussion

 \item Regarding the gluing constraint $\mathcal{C}$ defined in \eqref{constr}, its inclusion in space-like pairings \eqref{d2} is unjustified in the traditional spin-foam framework: its presence does not follow from a direct manipulation of the partition function for 3-dimensional gravity \eqref{partition}.
 The discussion of section \ref{sec:asy}, however, shows that its inclusion is paramount for the amplitude to have the right asymptotic behavior.
 One may wonder whether the need for $\mathcal{C}$ is caused by the particular choice of coherent states which defines the model.
 However, since the exact same lack of sufficient constraint has been observed in the 4d CH amplitude with time-like faces \cite{Liu:2018gfc, Simao:2021qno}, we find it more likely to rather follow from the structure of the $\mathrm{SU}(1,1)$ continuous series.
 It remains unknown to us whether a deeper reason for this insufficiency exists, and whether a more natural cure can be found.

+\item Concerning the definition of the partition function of equation \eqref{partition}, eventually leading to the proposed amplitude, one may wonder about the fate of the $\mathrm{SU}(1,1)$-gauge and diffeomorphism symmetries of the classical theory.
+The former causes a divergence of the vertex amplitude due to the non-compactness of the Lie manifold; we have addressed this divergence by gauge-fixing one of the Haar integrals in \eqref{A3dsl} and \eqref{A3dtl}, as prescribed originally by \cite{Engle:2008ev}.
+On the latter diffeomorphism symmetry, it was shown in \cite{Freidel:2002dw} for $\mathrm{SU}(2)$ $BF$ and the Ponzano-Regge model that the vertex translational symmetry of the classical theory must be modded out from the amplitude, and that this requires dividing by an infinite gauge volume, moreover ensuring topological invariance of the amplitude.
+We fully expect the same argument to apply to Lorentzian theory, and we leave a detailed analysis of this point for future work.

 \item The expected Regge action \cite{Asante:2021phx} for a space-like tetrahedron $iS=i\sum s_{ab} \theta_{ab}$ figures in the asymptotic formula, but so does an additional imaginary term $i\mathfrak{I}:=-\frac{1}{2}\sum \theta_{ab}$.
 The presence of $\mathfrak{I}$ is a peculiarity of the model, and it can be traced back to the real part of the complex spin $j=-1/2+is$.
 There exist at least to ways to interpret this result.
-The most immediate is to assume the model describes a tetrahedron with complex lengths given by $-ij=s+i/2$; however odd, this would be in agreement with the space-like area spectrum (now understood as length), which reads $A^2=-(s^2+1/4)$ according to \cite{Conrady:2010kc}.
+The most immediate is to assume the model describes a tetrahedron with complex lengths\footnote{It is perhaps interesting to note that the continuous series Casimir can be written as the square $Q=(x_a p_b \sigma_3^{ab})^2$ of complementary real spinors $\{x^a,p^b\}=i\sigma_3^{ab}$ \cite{Wieland:2020ogk}.
+The naive square root carries an ordering ambiguity, and its symmetrization $D_a:=(x_ap_a+p_ax_a)/2=x_ap_a-i/2$ is an operator with continuous real spectrum displaced by $i/2$.
+In this sense the additional $i/2$ term rendering spatial lengths complex may be a consequence of operator ordering ambiguities, and thus a strictly quantum effect.
+We owe the reviewer this observation.} given by $-ij=s+i/2$; however odd, this would be in agreement with the space-like area spectrum (now understood as length), which reads $A^2=-(s^2+1/4)$ according to \cite{Freidel:2002hx, Conrady:2010kc}.
 The imaginary part would be fixed, and small compared to the spins in the regime where gravity is expected to be recovered.
 The difficulty in assigning a meaningful interpretation to a complex length is an obvious setback.
 The second possibility is to interpret $\mathfrak{I}$ as part of the amplitude's measure.
 Since the measure already depends on spins and angles via the Hessian determinant, doing so should simply be a matter of convention.
 The exact same phenomenon is already present in the time-like CH amplitude \cite{Liu:2018gfc, Simao:2021qno}.

 \item The primary purpose of the $(2+1)$ amplitude is to serve as a case study for an eventual complete 4-dimensional Lorentzian theory.
 To that end one identifies two necessary ingredients from our analysis: the need for some regularization procedure in the time-like amplitude is expected, as is having to enforce additional constraints.
 The properties of the boundary coherent states here introduced may also justify their inclusion in the 4d theory.